bogardpd/lodging_data_utils/README.md

 ## Database Format

 Some of these scripts require an SQLite database of location data, whose location should be set in config.toml.
 It should have three tables: *cities*, *metro_areas*, and *us_states*.
-At a minimum, every city listed in the hotel spreadsheet should have an entry in the *cities* table.
+At a minimum, every city listed in the lodging spreadsheet should have an entry in the *cities* table.

 ### cities